Educational Leadership and Higher Education

 Our Higher Education Ph.D. program provides mid-level professionals with the essential knowledge, skills, values, and attitudes necessary for advanced practice in the field of student affairs and higher education administration.

-Our Higher Education programs are offered on our Blacksburg campus.
+Our Higher Education programs are offered at our Blacksburg campus.
 Ph.D. students are subject to residential requirements as set forth by the Virginia Tech Graduate School.
 Research and teaching assistantships are available for our doctoral students.